-Travelling by train is the ideal way to get the most out of your vacation in Austria.
-With your Interrail Pass, you can discover the refreshing city of Vienna, take the ‘Sound of Music’ tour in Salzburg and explore the snow-capped mountains in Innsbruck.
+Travelling by train is the ideal way to get the most out of your trip to Austria.
+With your Interrail Pass, you can discover the refreshing city of Vienna, take the ‘Sound of Music’ tour in Salzburg and explore snow-capped mountains in Innsbruck.
 During your journey, admire the stunning natural beauty and spectacular scenery from the train window.

 Interrail passes for Austria

 The Interrail Austria Pass is your ticket to discover famous cities in Austria by train, as well as jaw-dropping scenery as you travel between destinations